About the Two Corner Timing Model

 Mixed Signals

 You can also combine any of the above into a single composite signal.
 This is effectively splitting your money into equal piles and then investing each pile in a different signal, though it's presented as a single signal that may be partially invested: if you blend two different signals, you may get not only LONG, SHORT, and CASH, but also 50% LONG and 50% SHORT.
-These composite signals tend to trade often, as any one component signal change will trigger a different level.
+These mixed signals tend to trade often, as any one component signal change will trigger a different level.